Bohr compactifications of groups and rings: Classical and definable Bohr compactifications of some matrix groups

 \begin{proposition} Let $R$ be any ring containing an infinite field $K$ (e.g. $R=K[\bar X]$), equipped with any structure.
 Then $\RR^* \cdot \RRaT_A=\bar R =\RRiD_A$. \end{proposition} \begin{proof} Without loss of generality, we can assume that $A =R$ (enlarging $R$ and $A$ if necessary).

 We need to check that the right hand side of item (iii) from Lemma \ref{very basic lemma2} is satisfied.
-For this, take any definable, thick subset $D$ of $R$ such that $\RRiT_R \subseteq \bar D$.
+For this, take any symmetric $R$-definable set $\bar D$ containing $\RRaT_A$.
+Note that $\bar D$ is thick in $\RR$ and that its realization $D$ in $R$ is also thick in $R$.
 We need to show that $R =R^*D$.

 Choose a basis $\{b_i\}_{i \in I}$ for $R$ treated as a linear space over $K$. \begin{claim2} For every finite $J \subseteq I$ there is a thick subset $D_J$ of $K$ such that $\sum_{j \in J} D_Jb_{j} \subseteq D$. \end{claim2}